 We’ll Get Back to You” Usually Means This

 “We’ll get back to you” is one of the most misleading phrases in sales.
+It sounds open, it sounds polite, and it sounds like progress.
+But more often than not, it’s a soft pause — not a forward step.

 Deals rarely move faster after this moment.
 They slow down, drift, or quietly disappear.
 Understanding why this happens is essential if you want to prevent stalls before they harden into silence.